 Why It Made the Cut: Going solar is an investment in a home’s energy independence, but it can be confusing.
 Luckily, Momentum Solar company takes the guesswork out of going green.

-Momentum Solar is available in 10 states and rapidly expanding, and the company is all about ensuring its customers receive the best service around.
-Momentum’s unique “concierge” service means that customers interact with one representative throughout the entire process, eliminating any miscommunication that might arise when interacting with a different representative every step of the way.
-Momentum is licensed to install multiple brands of solar panels, so customers have options, making the company more flexible in meeting the needs of homeowners.
-While the website offers somewhat limited information, customers can take advantage of this stellar customer support experience to contact the company directly with any questions.
-Momentum also offers battery storage, but only in select states, so customers interested in off-grid power solutions should verify that they can have power storage installed along with solar panels.
+Momentum Solar is available in 11 states and rapidly expanding, and the company is all about ensuring its customers receive the best service around.
+Momentum’s unique “concierge” service lets customers interact with one representative throughout the entire process, eliminating any miscommunication that might arise when interacting with a different representative every step of the way.
+The representative will even handle any necessary paperwork such as obtaining permits or signing the homeowner up for tax rebates and incentives.
+Momentum is licensed to install multiple brands of Tier 1 solar panels (which are panels made by well-known and reliable solar panel manufacturers), so customers have options, making the company more flexible in meeting the needs of homeowners.
+Information on the website is somewhat limited in terms of what types of panels are available and whether the company offers warranties or payment plans.
+However, customers can take advantage of Momentum’s stellar customer support experience and contact the company directly with any questions.
+Momentum also offers battery storage, but only in select states, so customers interested in off-grid power solutions will want to verify that they can have power storage installed along with solar panels.
 For homeowners who prioritize the customer experience, it’s worth getting a quote from Momentum.

 - Type of panels: Monocrystalline (various manufacturers)